pingswept/dev-log/2013-07-uwsgi-static-files-and-websockets.markdown

     [blocked] The page at https://127.0.0.1:8002/ ran insecure content from http://code.jquery.com/jquery-1.4.2.min.js.

+After adding an S so that jQuery is fetched via https, jQuery works.

+However, the socket is immediately closed after opening due to:

+    ws.onclose = function (){
+        console.log('socket closed');
+    }

+Not sure why ws.onclose is firing.
+Probably triggered by https://github.com/rascalmicro/flask-websockets-test/blob/master/server.py#L26

 ### Building uWSGI with Pip on the Rascal ###

     [root@rascal14:~/flask-websockets-test-master]: opkg remove uwsgi